balzac-lang/balzac/README.md

 ### Run standalone server

-In order to locally run the server (same of [http://blockchain.unica.it/btm/](http://blockchain.unica.it/btm/)):
+In order to locally run the server (the same available at [http://balzac-lang.xyz](http://balzac-lang.xyz)):

 ```
 mvn -f it.unica.tcs.bitcointm.web/ jetty:run